fo000xx/EntApp/README.md

     - Use "Author: Title" as a key
     - Clear cin stream to make sure previous entries cannot invalidate future
 * COMPLETE Take input from the user and display a book
-* Take input from a user and allow a book entry to be edited.
+* COMPLETE Take input from a user and allow a book entry to be edited.
 * Add a tolower function that will allow users to input whichever case they want.
 * Save to a csv file for long-term storage in-case server is interupted
     - Run on a separate thread every X seconds, and when an entry is added/edited/deleted.
 * COMPLETE Edit find function to return optional pointer
-    - It cannot return std::optional<T&> as optional is a container for values and cannot contain references.
-    - Currently function returns a copy (unnecessarily expensive)
-    - Edited to return a pointer/nullptr.
+    - Instead return an iterator to the value, or std::end() if there is no value